Office of Admissions

 - A fully completed application signed by the applicant and a parent, along with the nonrefundable application fee.

-- Applicants who complete an online application must print the application agreement statement, complete all required information, sign the application agreement statement along with a parent signature and mail the statement along with the nonrefundable application fee.
+- Applicants who complete an online application must print the application agreement statement, complete all required information, sign the application agreement statement along with a parent signature.

 - Two letters of recommendation, preferably one from an arts instructor and one from an academic instructor.